Ahtesham18112011/VSDSquadron_FM/README.md

 According to the given [Datasheet](https://github.com/Ahtesham18112011/VSDSquadron_FM/blob/32ddb8c8ebc921e2051795b4388bbc49cba8ce46/VSDSquadronFMDatasheet.pdf).
 We need to do the following steps to implement the given verilog code in the FM:

+> [!IMPORTANT]
+> Make sure you have the software Ubuntu downloaded before doing the below process.

 1. Connect the board with the computer/laptop with a c type USB cable as described in the datasheet.
 Ensuring the FTDI connection. and type the command ```lsusb```.
 After typing this commmand you will see ”Future Technology Devices International” text in the terminal, it means the FPGA board is connected.

 2. Make one more file which is called a Makefile.[Makefile](https://github.com/Ahtesham18112011/VSDSquadron_FM/blob/16f3657047eebb2d53e02e451deed799442105de/Makefile.txt).